May 16, 2025

 Mahesh V R

-If you're reading this, there's a good chance you're looking to rank higher on Google and get more qualified traffic.
-Or your competitor ranks above you for a keyword you know sends business.
-Or you've been running paid ads and watching costs climb while returns stay flat.
+If you are reading this article, there is a good chance that you are looking to rank higher on Google, get more qualified traffic, and revenue that way.
+Or because your competitor ranks higher than you for a keyword you know sends business.
+Or because you have been running paid ads and watching the costs climb while the returns stay flat.

 Whatever brought you here, you have the same question: what do SEO services in India actually involve, what should you pay for them, and how do you tell the difference between an agency that can deliver and one that just sends monthly reports?